Konami33/MySQl-Database-Connection/Monitoring-Login-Endpoint/README.md

 Open your Grafana dashboard to see the visualized metrics for the `/login` endpoint.
 You should see the counts for status codes 200 and 4XX, as well as the latency of the requests.

+## Conclusion

-By following these steps, you will have successfully set up monitoring for the `/login` endpoint using Prometheus and Grafana, allowing you to track status codes and latency metrics.
+By following these steps, you will have successfully set up monitoring for the `/login` endpoint using Prometheus and Grafana, enabling you to track status codes and latency metrics effectively.
+This setup provides a comprehensive solution for monitoring and analyzing the performance of your Flask application's login functionality.